cs640-fall20205/joins-activity-ALYAN-ALAM/src/postgres/joins.md

 2. Why do you think they are not in the result?

+    Because there is no Order id match the customer_id in Customer table and customer_id

 3. Which orders are not included in the result?
 4. Why do you think they are not in the result?
 5. When is a row from Customers or Orders included?